CIS5800-Team5/Team-Website/members/gibsonsanchez.md

+Hello, my name is Gibson Sanchez and I'm the backend developer for SubTracker.
 I am passionate about coding and everything in technology.
 There's nothing better than using technology to solve problems.

 Here are some of the technologiess I have use:
 * Python